dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		python concatenate_matrices_phix.py aln-clnDIR numofsitesFilter numoftaxaFilter outname

-	You need to specify the alignments directory from above, and also you need to specify a minimum number of sites and species, so you can filter alignments with just a few samples and potentially informative sites.
-There is no rule of thumb for this, but usually use 500bp and 25% of the original number of samples (in this case we will use 8) when working with target enrichment
+	You need to specify the alignments directory from above, and also, you need to specify a minimum number of sites and species so you can filter alignments with just a few samples and potentially informative sites.
+There is no rule of thumb for this, but usually use 500bp and 25% of the original number of samples (in this case, we will use 8) when working with target enrichment

-	First let's make a directory where we will place the output files
+	First, let's make a directory where we will place the output files

 		cd /data_tmp/$USERNAME/data/07_phylogenomic_analyses/